hi20160616/vim/README.md

 	}${0}

-snippet errre "if error not nil, return err"
+snippet errr1 "if error not nil, return err"
 	if err != nil {
 		return err
 	}